 Conversion is arithmetic.
 Tolerance* is craft.

 You'll forget the decimal for 73 inches next week.
 You'll remember that drywall breaks over 1/4" misalignment.
+That said, 1 instead of 6.
 But you'll remember that 1/8" gap on a 6-foot span shows up as a 1/4" twist at the far end.
-And you'll remember that the expensive part isn't the wood — it's the time you waste re-cutting because you typed 6.
-1 instead of 6.083.
+On top of that, you'll remember that the expensive part isn't the wood — it's the time you waste re-cutting because you typed 6.
+083.

 Keep the cheat sheet.
-Use the story pole.
+Also, use the story pole.
 Say "six-one" not "seventy-three.

 And measure twice.
 The tape doesn't care how good you are at division.